usaid-cs/yesterday-i-learned/random.md

 - [A plane](https://en.wikipedia.org/wiki/North_American_B-25_Mitchell) [crashed](https://en.wikipedia.org/wiki/1945_Empire_State_Building_B-25_crash) into the Empire State Building and [it didn't collapse](https://i.redd.it/p4ier7ehw27z.jpg).
 - [Public opinion](https://www.reddit.com/r/uwaterloo/comments/6lalj8/shawerma_plus_portions/) recommends shawarma wraps in this order: Lazeez, Mozys, Shawarma Plus.
 - /r/dickpics is full of pictures of Richards.
-- "[There are phones that bend in half, and there are phones that don't bend in half.](https://www.youtube.com/watch?v=r3cWVdLqXCg)" - Jerry, from Zack's Rig
 - Indians (Hindus; Northeast) were looking for ways to dispose of bodies using the river in a way that [they won't wash back up](http://www.planetcustodian.com/2015/10/19/8134/over-50-scary-images-depicting-filth-of-varanasi-and-river-ganges-that-went-viral-in-china.html).
 [They are still doing it](http://www.featureshoot.com/2017/02/a-death-photographer-on-the-sacred-river-ganges/).
 Don't worry though, [it's not like anyone drinks out of that river or anything.](https://en.wikipedia.org/wiki/Ganges#Pollution_and_environmental_concerns)
 - The "90 degrees north" version of Polar Ice vodka is called that because it is 90 proof.
 Also because North pole.
 - 640K displays ought to be enough for everybody.
 (A 640K display is more than 300 1080p displays tiled together on each side.)